RubenHalman/RubenHalman/README.md

 ### Hello, I am Ruben 👋

-#### A Technology Consultant by day ☼, an OSS Contributor by night ☾, and occasionally a human engine for Bonnie's transportation needs 🚴‍♂️
+#### A Technology Consultantand a human engine for Bonnie's transportation needs 🚴‍♂️

 In my daily work, I:
 - 💬 Engage in conversations about **technology**, **software** and **security**